Xenoreaper/Xenoreaper/README.md

 - As of right now (while a semester at uni isn't in progress) I occupy my time with these topics:
   - Expanding what programming languages I can actually natively program.
     - currently looking into Go and Rust
+  - I "research" topics like AI (or Docker).
+- I play a bunch of video games.
-  - Running/administrating a server (run through [Netcup](https://www.netcup.com)).
+- I run/administrate a server (run through [Netcup](https://www.netcup.com)).
   - My server uses Docker to containerize all its different applications (this is quite often a pain in the butt, as I don't fully understand how to create containers yet).
   - Games
     - Minecraft
     - Satisfactory
     - Factorio
     - and whatever me and my friends are currently interested in
-  - I "research" topics like AI (or Docker).
 - I want to get into creating mods for games (probably mainly Minecraft at first).
 - I don't motorcycle because it's cool, I motorcycle because it's fun, aside from that I don't motorcycle.
   - ~~if you got this you're more into german internet culture than I am~~